This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 It is one of London’s eight Royal Parks and sits nearby Kensington Palace and Hyde Park.

 In Hyde Park, autumn-coloured fallen leaves line the avenues along the Serpentine Lake.
 The Hyde Park and Kensington areas are among the best places for autumn walks in London.

 Given how rugged the space is, it will feel as if you’re walking out in the countryside.

 3. Kew Gardens

 One of London’s most popular autumn spots is Kew Gardens.
-This royal botanical gardens is home to 14,000 trees, so you can expect lots of leaf-crunching as you walk on through.
+This royal botanical garden is home to 14,000 trees, so you can expect lots of leaf-crunching as you walk on through.

 While here, be sure to visit the Treetop Walkway.
 This 18-metre-high bridge offers stunning views of the autumnal leaves below.
 Note that the walkway may not be open if the weather is bad, so be sure to check the website before you go.

 Other attractions at Kew Gardens include the Great Pagoda and the Sackler Crossing Bridge.

 Floating in the lake beside the bridge, you may notice some cute Christmas decorations.
 These look like folded paper boats and light up in the dark.

 The Regent’s Canal is a peaceful oasis in the middle of London’s bustling city and is a popular spot amongst walkers and cyclists alike.
 It runs from Little Venice to Camden Lock and it’s a great spot for an autumnal treat.